Cantera/cantera/doc/sphinx/compiling.rst

 * Building the python module also requires::

-      cython python-dev python-numpy python-numpy-dev
+      cython python-dev python-numpy python-numpy-dev python-setuptools

 * Checking out the source code from version control requires Git (install ``git``).

-* The minimum compatible Cython version is 0.17.
+* The minimum compatible Cython version is 0.19.
 If your distribution does not contain a suitable version, you may be able to install a more recent version using `easy_install` or `pip`.